r6d/r6d.github.io/_posts/sql-lightroom.md

 -- get list of all files with a 4 star rating in a folder named Holiday SELECT stackParent_fileName, foldername.name, rating FROM Adobe_images AS info
-  JOIN AgLibraryRootFolder AS foldername
-  JOIN AgLibraryFolder AS folderid
-  JOIN AgLibraryFile AS filetofolder
+  JOIN AgLibraryRootFolder AS foldername ON foldername.id_local=folderid.rootFolder JOIN AgLibraryFolder AS folderid ON folderid.id_local=filetofolder.folder JOIN AgLibraryFile AS filetofolder ON filetofolder.id_local=info.rootFile WHERE foldername.name="Holiday"
-WHERE foldername.name="Holiday"
-  AND foldername.id_local=folderid.rootFolder
-  AND folderid.id_local=filetofolder.folder
-  AND filetofolder.id_local=info.rootFile
   AND rating=4.0;

 -- get list of all files with pick=0 and color label Green in a folder named Holiday SELECT stackParent_fileName, foldername.name, rating, colorLabels FROM Adobe_images AS info
-  JOIN AgLibraryRootFolder AS foldername
-  JOIN AgLibraryFolder AS folderid
-  JOIN AgLibraryFile AS filetofolder
+  JOIN AgLibraryRootFolder AS foldername ON foldername.id_local=folderid.rootFolder JOIN AgLibraryFolder AS folderid ON folderid.id_local=filetofolder.folder JOIN AgLibraryFile AS filetofolder ON filetofolder.id_local=info.rootFile WHERE foldername.name="Holiday"
-WHERE foldername.name="Holiday"
-  AND foldername.id_local=folderid.rootFolder
-  AND folderid.id_local=filetofolder.folder
-  AND filetofolder.id_local=info.rootFile
   AND info.pick=0.0
   AND info.colorLabels="Green";

 -- get list of all files with their associated keywords (but only files with a keyword) SELECT stackParent_fileName, foldername.name, keywordstofiles.name, rating, colorLabels FROM Adobe_images AS info
-  JOIN AgLibraryRootFolder AS foldername
-  JOIN AgLibraryFolder AS folderid
-  JOIN AgLibraryFile AS filetofolder
-  JOIN AgLibraryKeywordImage AS keyworddirectory
-  JOIN AgLibraryKeyword AS keywordstofiles
-WHERE keyworddirectory.tag is not null
-  AND keyworddirectory.tag=keywordstofiles.id_local
-  AND info.id_local=keyworddirectory.image
-  AND foldername.id_local=folderid.rootFolder
-  AND folderid.id_local=filetofolder.folder
-  AND filetofolder.id_local=info.rootFile;
+  JOIN AgLibraryRootFolder AS foldername ON foldername.id_local=folderid.rootFolder JOIN AgLibraryFolder AS folderid ON folderid.id_local=filetofolder.folder JOIN AgLibraryFile AS filetofolder ON filetofolder.id_local=info.rootFile JOIN AgLibraryKeywordImage AS keyworddirectory ON keyworddirectory.image=info.id_local JOIN AgLibraryKeyword AS keywordstofiles ON keywordstofiles.id_local=keyworddirectory.tag WHERE keyworddirectory.tag is not null;

 -- get list of all files with their rating (but only files with a rating) SELECT stackParent_fileName, foldername.name, rating, colorLabels FROM Adobe_images AS info
-  JOIN AgLibraryRootFolder AS foldername
-  JOIN AgLibraryFolder AS folderid
-  JOIN AgLibraryFile AS filetofolder
-WHERE info.rating is not null
-  AND foldername.id_local=folderid.rootFolder
-  AND folderid.id_local=filetofolder.folder
-  AND filetofolder.id_local=info.rootFile;
+  JOIN AgLibraryRootFolder AS foldername ON foldername.id_local=folderid.rootFolder JOIN AgLibraryFolder AS folderid ON folderid.id_local=filetofolder.folder JOIN AgLibraryFile AS filetofolder ON filetofolder.id_local=info.rootFile WHERE info.rating is not null;

 -- export collections: http://blog.codekills.net/2010/09/12/lightroom--export-a-list-of-pictures-in-a-catalog/
 ```